Assessing the Equity and Evolution of Urban Visual Perceptual Quality with Time Series Street View Imagery

 Koichi Ito

-PhD Student in Urban Analytics at the National University of Singapore
+PhD Candidate in Urban Analytics at the National University of Singapore

 My research interests include urban analytics, spatial analysis and human mobility.